MikeMaximus/gbm/GBM/readme.txt

 	- A backup, restore or import operation cannot be queued while another is currently in progress, a warning notification is now displayed if this occurs.
 	- Syncs triggered by another application and automatic backup restores can now execute while GBM is currently monitoring a session or paused while working in another window such as the Game Manager.
 		- Automatic backup restores can still fail if they happen to queue during another operation in progress.
+- The "Escape" key can now be used to shutdown the app or hide it to the system tray, depending on the "User Interface" settings.
 - Updated YamlDotNet to 13.1.0.

 Windows: